Metrics vs Surveys: An Analysis for Human-Aligned Benchmarking in Social Robot Navigation: Abstract

 \section{Abstract}

-Social, also called human-aware, navigation is a key challenge for the integration of mobile robots into human environments.
+Social, also called human-aware, navigation is a key challenge for integrating mobile robots into human environments.
 The evaluation of such systems is complex, as factors such as comfort, safety, and legibility must be considered.
 Human-centered assessments, typically conducted through surveys, provide reliable insights but are costly, resource-intensive, and difficult to reproduce or compare across systems.
 Alternatively, numerical social navigation metrics are easy to compute and facilitate comparisons, yet the community lacks consensus on a standard set of metrics.

 This work explores the relationship between numerical metrics and human-centered evaluations to identify potential correlations.
-If specific quantitative measures align with human perceptions, they could serve as standardized evaluation tools, reducing the dependency on surveys.
-Our results indicate that while current metrics capture some aspects of robot navigation behavior, important subjective factors remain insufficiently represented and new metrics are necessary.
+If specific quantitative measures align with human perceptions, they could serve as preliminary benchmarking tools, providing a human-aligned assessment when large-scale surveys are not feasible.
+Our results indicate that while current metrics capture some aspects of robot navigation behavior, important subjective factors remain insufficiently represented, necessitating new metrics.